gongahkia/sagasu-4/LOCAL_DEV.md

 **Problem:** Scraper can't log in.

 **Solutions:**
-1. Verify your SMU email and password are correct
+1. Verify your SMU email and password are correct in `backend/.env`
 2. Check if SMU has changed their login flow
-3. Try running `scraper-dev.js` to see detailed browser logs
+3. The scraper runs with a visible browser window - watch for any login prompts
 4. Check if you need to approve MFA/2FA manually

 ### Environment Variable Overlay Won't Disappear